nikossrp/Vaccine-Sentiment-Classifier/README.md

 # Vaccine-Sentiment-Classifier

 The purpose of this project is to do a sentiment analysis on tweets about covid19 vaccinations in 3 classes (0-neutral, 1-negative, 2-positive).
-To do this, i experimented with the following different types of models:
+To do this, I experimented with the following different types of models:

 1) Softmax Regression
 2) Feed-Forward neural network.